temurtas/Capstone_Duayenler/docs/README.md

 ![Alt text](img/logo3-with-stroke.png?raw=true "Title")

-This is the website of the Duayenler Ltd. Şti.
+This is the official website of the Duayenler Ltd. Şti.

 # Who are we?